k-gerner/Game-Pigeon-Solvers/mancalacapture/README.md

 You can modify some of these values.
 * `mancala_cap_client.py`: Contains the logic for the UI and user input, as well as the game runner
-* `Player.py`: Super class that players must implement.
+* `mancala_player.py`: Super class that players must implement.
 If you choose to use your own A.I., you must inherit from this class
 * `mancala_cap_strategy.py`: Contains the A.I. strategy logic

 You can invoke the tool by running
 ```
-> python3 mancala_cap_client.py
+> python3 ai_runner --game=mancala-capture
 ```
 Once you do this, you will see some info about how to interact with the tool, further explained in the [Gameplay Features](#gameplay-features) section.